Special Academic Programs, Exams, & Academic Disciplinary Actions

 Only individuals previously enrolled in TCOM may audit classes, contingent upon receiving permission from the Dean of TCOM.
 They may not sit for any exams or quizzes in any courses nor may they attend post-exam reviews.
 They may not actively participate in laboratories but may observe with instructor approval.
 Laboratories include OMM 1 – 4, Clinical Medicine 1 - 4, and all anatomy laboratories associated with the Systems Courses in Years 1 and 2.
 They may not participate in any patient care activities.

 Examinations are administered at the time and date established by the Office of Academic Affairs and published in the course schedule.
 They begin and end as scheduled and all answers must be recorded in the manner prescribed by the Office of Academic Affairs.
-No examinations will be distributed after the first student has turned in a completed examination without the permission of the associate dean for academic affairs or his designate.
+For the first late arrival for an examination in a semester, a student will lose 10% of the total number of raw points on the examination.
+After the first late arrival to an examination in a semester, a student will receive a 0 (zero) % for any subsequent examinations to which he/she arrives late in that semester.
 No additional time will be given to students who begin an exam late.

 Secure Testing Policy

 Test questions used in written examinations that contribute to a course grade will not be retained by students.
 Following major written examinations, students may attend a post-examination review session to receive feedback on their examination performance.
 The college reserves the right to modify this policy at any time with prior notice to the students and faculty.

 A make-up examination is defined as an examination administered to a student in lieu of a regular course examination when the student has (1) arranged in advance to take an examination early or late or (2) missed taking a regularly scheduled examination.
 Make-up examinations are given only in the case of an approved absence, which may include a documented medical excuse.